vinaysolanki535/gatsby-starter-lumen/content/posts/2016-01-12---The-Origins-of-Social-Stationery-Lettering.md

 draft: false
 slug: "Project Gmail Clone"
 category: "web development/react development"
-description: "This is my current project which i ma working on it is clone of gmail which build using react js and redux for data layer."
+description: "This is my current project which i am working on it is clone of gmail which build using react js and redux for data layer."

 ---